Airbus sees over 700 deliveries in 2017

-TOULOUSE, Jan 11 (Reuters) - Planemaker Airbus is expecting to deliver more than 700 aircraft in 2017, its chief executive said on Wednesday.
+TOULOUSE (Reuters) - Planemaker Airbus (AIR.PA) is expecting to deliver more than 700 aircraft in 2017, its chief executive said on Wednesday.

 Airbus delivered a record 688 planes in 2016 after a last-minute rush to produce planes in December and said it expects a smoother production rate in 2017.